Iraqi forces fight to rout Islamic State militants from Ramadi

 "We managed to repel the Isis attack and drive them out of one of the installations this morning, but they still have a foothold near the southern gate of the refinery, and we need more reinforcements to take them out," said a police colonel by telephone from inside the complex.

-In a separate incident, a car bomb blast killed seven people and wounded 13 in Baghdad's northern Talbiya neighborhood, police and medical sources said.
+In a separate incident, a car bomb blast killed seven people and wounded 13 in Baghdad's northern Talbiya neighbourhood, police and medical sources said.

 (Reporting by Baghdad newsroom; Editing by Raissa Kasolowsky)